Jeff-331/Jeff-331/README.md

 - 👋 Hi, I’m @Jeff-331
 - 👀 I’m interested in ...
 Learn more about the world of programming, and I would be very grateful to receive help from other friends.

 - 🌱 I’m currently learning ...
-Como programar, basicamente do zero.
+How to program, basically from scratch.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... jeff.flour@gmail.com